Salvation & Baptism For The Dead

-As faith and baptism are central to the New Testament Church of Jesus Christ, if we would be true followers or disciples of Jesus Christ we should take his teaching as the correct mode or rite of admission into the Christian Church.
+As faith and baptism are and always were central to the New Testament Church of Jesus Christ, if we would be true followers or disciples of Jesus Christ we should take his teaching as the correct mode or rite of admission into the Christian Church.
 And, having done so, we are then again compelled to ask what happens to those that live and die without having had the good fortune to render obedience to Jesus Christ and his requirements, which are, first faith in him, and, second, submission to water baptism for the remission of sins which are obligatory for entrance into the Church of Jesus Christ, and as precursors to our entering the kingdom of heaven?

 With that question before our eyes, let us first look at how the fate of unbaptised children has been reviewed recently by the Roman Catholic Church.
 In 2006, the Catholic News Service of the Vatican, carried this item:

 To hope that babies who die without being baptised will go to heaven makes more sense than the idea that they go to limbo, says a group of papally appointed theologians.
 While no one can be certain of the fate of unbaptised babies who die, Christians can and should trust that God will welcome those babies into heaven, said members of the International Theological Commission.